Grate-Oracle-Lewot/GrateCrystal/README.md

 - One in the Ruins of Alph research center will teach Aura Sphere for free once you collect all forms of Unown

+- In addition to the move deleter in Blackthorn City and the move reminder in Cianwood City, a move deleter now appears in the Goldenrod Underground on Monday nights, and move reminders and deleters appear in the Indigo Plateau and Lavender Town

 ## Game Corners

 Voltorb Flip (renamed Voltsweeper) is now playable in both Johto and Kanto Game Corners, alongside the slots and Card Flip.
 Voltorb Flip code and graphics courtesy of froggestspirit.